 Mall Hill is a colonial relic.
 The spot is a bustling street with a resplendent replica of the colonial era camouflaged with today’s modern world.
 You have benches and lamp posts across the entire stretch of Mall Road.
 You also find shops, video-gaming parlors, and skating rinks.

 Dhanaulti, Camel’s Back Road, Bhatta Falls, Jharipani Falls, Happy Valley, and Mossy Falls are other scenic attractions within Mussoorie.

 You have numerous varieties of cuisines to choose from while you tour the fabulous hill station of Mussoorie.
 It has a mix of Indian, Chinese, Tibetan, Italian, and Thai delicacies to satiate your taste buds.
 The local cuisines are Garhwali specialties.

 These include Bhaang ki Khatai, Kappa (a green curry), Rus (a lot of dals and lentils are added while preparing the same), Aloo ke Gutke (A specialty Kumaon dish made from potatoes), Sisunak Saag (a gravy prepared with green leafy veggies and locally available herbs).
 The heart-throb of Tibet, momos are available in street vendor outlets.
 They give you spicy chutneys complimenting the same.

-Paragliding and mountain hiking are the top-most activities that can line up your vacation timetable.
-Parachuting can also be organized at camp-spots near Mussoorie.
-Plus you can indulge yourself by putting up camp tents or have nature trail walks organized.
+Paragliding and mountain hiking are the topmost activities that can line up your vacation timetable.
+Parachuting can also be organized at camp spots near Mussoorie.
+Plus you can indulge yourself by putting up camp tents or having nature trail walks organized.
 You have numerous points where trails can be arranged.